tus/tusd/README.md

 * The minimum chunk size for multipart uploads is 5 MB.
 This is by far too large for use under bad network conditions.
 * Throughput to S3 is often too slow for high bandwidth clients.
-* S3 is a proprietary technology.
+* S3 is a proprietary service.
 Having an open, vendor agnostic API allows you to treat it as an implementation detail.
 * The lack of uniform HTML5, iOS and Android clients that can be easily used to add reliable file uploading to any application.